Lucastdeg/WRO-2024-SAPIENS/README.md

 To enhance our robot's awareness and maneuverability, we integrated four ultrasonic sensors—three positioned at the front and one at the back.
 These sensors provide real-time distance measurements, enabling the robot to detect and avoid obstacles from multiple directions.
 Our approach demonstrates the synergy of vision technology, ultrasonic sensing, and precise control algorithms, resulting in a responsive and reliable robotic solution.

+## Mobility
+Explain how we managed the mobility
+Link the chasis and models
+The design for the steer
+Make sure to include the problem we faced with the angle range how it is 80-120 but 90 is stationary
+Also include the speed management the equations used for speed

 ## Strategy
 Explain what strategy we used for our solution
 Make sure to link code here and mention how we detected and dodged the obstacles